saidvandeklundert/go/error_handling.md

 	return e.s
 }
 ```
+We can see that the `type errorString` struct satisfies the error interface.

-Checking for an error and logging fatal:
+## Checking for an error an logging fatal:

 ```go
 import "log"
 if err != nil {